martinrotter/rssguard/docs/source/contrib/bugs.md

 * The debug log.
 This is needed for almost every bug report.
 * A crash dump file, but only when RSS Guard crashes.

+If the `web` variant crashes while opening an article or reports graphics errors involving `GBM` or `NativePixmap`, first see [Qt WebEngine Graphics Problems](../troubleshooting/webengine.md).
+These crashes can originate in Qt WebEngine or the graphics driver, and the page describes targeted workarounds and the additional information useful in a report.

 ## Debug Log

 If you report a bug, please almost always attach the RSS Guard debug log.